input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 without downloading anything.
 You need to re-run the command with `--buildkite-build-num` or `--appveyor-build-num` arguments added.

+## 3. Sign executables with HSM

+From a local machine, use the release-build.nix file of the daedalus repo, at the same commit as the proposal, to sign the Windows
+executables:

+`nix-build release-build.nix --argstr buildNum BUILDNUM --allow-unsafe-native-code-during-evaluation`

+The build process will utilize ssh to the HSM signing server via server `HSM` which can be defined to the current HSM server in an ssh config file.

+Once the Windows HSM signed binary has completed building on a local machine, remove the symlink on the deployer for the existing non-HSM signed binary, found in dir: update-proposal/$CLUSTER-$DATE/installers/

+Replace the non-HSM signed symlink with the locally built HSM signed binary using scp to push the signed binary to the deployer; verify size and expected hash on the deployer.

+With HSM signed binary or binaries now in place on the deployer, the `installerHashes` and `installerSHA256` hashes for each HSM signed binary need to be updated in the params.yaml file found in dir: update-proposal/$CLUSTER-$DATE/

+The correct hashes to update in the params.yaml file can be generated with the following commands:

+For `installerHashes` hashes:
+`cardano-auxx cmd --commands 'hash-installer $HSMBINARY'`

+For `installerSHA256` hashes:
+`sha256sum $HSMBINARY`

-## 3. Sign installer files with GPG
+## 4. Sign installer files with GPG

 This step requires a signing key available on the deployer host.

     io -c NETWORK.yaml update-proposal sign-installers -u signing.authority@iohk.io DATE

+Where the the `-u` parameter (here shown as signing.authority@iohk.io) can be found by running `gpg -K` and obtaining the email address associated with the signing key.

 If the signing key is protected with a passphrase, you will be prompted to enter it.

 This will place detached signatures in `.asc` files within the work dir.
+There should be one `.asc` file produced for each binary.
 These will be uploaded to S3 at the same time as the installer files.

-## 4. Upload installer files to the S3 update bucket
+## 5. Upload installer files to the S3 update bucket

     io -c NETWORK.yaml update-proposal upload-s3 DATE